abhinav-94/docsApp/README.md

 Because while booking, I am firstly checking if the driver has any Ongoing request or not.
 If the request is already booked by one driver, it cannot be booked by any other driver. routes supporting it are /driver and /confirm.

+I have attached 3 PNG files also as a reference.

 ---------------------FOR SETTING UP THE APPLICATION--------------------------------